sealed trait Result[+E, +T] extends Any

 Returns

-if the result isErr
+trueif the result isErr.Returns

-if the result isErr
+trueif the result isErr.Examples

 >>> val x: Result[String, Int] = Ok(-3) >>> x.isErr false >>> val y: Result[String, Int] = Err("Some error message") >>> y.isErr true